akamming/esp_domoticz_opentherm_handler/README.md

         -  OpenTherm by Ihor Melnyk
     - do a "git clone https://github.com/akamming/esp_domoticz_opentherm_handler"
     - using arduino open the .ino file in the cloned dir
-    - adjust config.h for your default config settings.
+    - OPTIONAL: adjust config.h for your default config settings. (can be overruled, using the GUI)
     - Open the board manager (menu Tools / Board / Board Manager)
     - Search for ESP8266 and click install, then close
     - Select Board type "LOLIN(WEMOS) D1 R2 & mini (menu Tools/Board)
     - Select the com Port to which your wemos is connected (menu Tools / Port)
     - Upload the firmware to your Wemos (menu Sketch / Upload)
+    - Upload the data to your Wemos (menu Tools / ESP8266 Sketch Data Upload)

  ## Configuration
  ### Wifi config